The Mandel School has a deep, longstanding commitment to the international community.

 Visiting scholars, masters and PhD students from various countries join the Mandel School community each year and continue to make a difference as Change Agents in diverse communities throughout the world.
 When students cross borders to study, they contribute in significant ways toward the globalization of a university and, at the same time, enrich their own personal and professional development.

 The office serves as a focal point for all international students, working closely with admissions and university personnel to coordinate services.
-It advises members of LINK, a Mandel School student group focused on building international connections.
+It advises members of LINK (Local InterNational Konnections), a Mandel School student group focused on building international connections.
 Special presentations and trainings also are featured throughout the year for students, faculty, staff, alumni and community members.
 The Offices of International Affairs and International Programs collaborate on activities throughout the year, including annual International Education Week.

 The Office of International Affairs provides an individualized, supportive experience to each international student.
 This involves collaborating with the admissions office and assisting newly enrolled students.
 We strive to connect new international students, current Mandel School students and alumni from their own countries, where appropriate.
 Other supports include: